 *For vehicles not equipped with an auto stop/start system that shuts off an engine at a traffic light, for safety reasons, do not shut off an engine manually while waiting for a traffic light to turn green.
 However, it is advisable to shut off engines at traffic tie-ups and construction zones, etc.

 THESE ARE FOUR-STEP EDUCATIONAL CAMPAIGNS, RUNNING EIGHT TO TEN WEEKS

-Step 1: After Labor Day, an initial training session is conducted virtually (such as with Zoom) in the classroom, by a GDA trained college level student from a Vermont or New Hampshire college.
+Step 1: In late summer/early fall or late winter/early spring, an initial training session is conducted in the classroom either virtually (such as with Zoom) by Green Driving America, or in-person by the teacher.
 An approximately 30-40-minute PowerPoint and videos presentation (see below) shows: what idling means, its impact, touching on alternatives to being driven to school, such as Safe Routes to School, and how a campaign works.
 Campaign materials are provided, including:

 • Downloadable documents below for students and teacher/advisor containing full details of the campaign steps including conducting measuring data collection (Step 2), the school administration roll in the campaign (Step 3) and procedure for the Driver Contact Event (Step 4)

 • Provided1 reflective aluminum idle-free zone signs; two per school - installed by the school